IamMiracleAlex/acme-products/readme.md

+# Intro
+An application to load about 500,000 rows of csv data into the database, full CRUD operations and advanced search and filters.
+Also solves the server timeout error when uploading via the browser on a server

 # Local Setup
 1.  clone the repository
 2.  create a virtual environment running python 3.8 (or above) - and activate it